 - Combine all the almond butter filling ingredients into a kind of very thick pudding, by mashing with a fork.
 This takes some mixing, and is easier if your almond butter and butter/coconut oil are at room temperature.

-- Spoon (I use a tiny ice-cream scoop; you could use a large melon baller) a little of the almond butter filling on top of the chocolate coating.
+- Use a tiny ice-cream scoop or large melon baller to spoon a little of the almond butter filling on top of the chocolate coating.

 - Cover with the remaining chocolate mixture.